erpnext/foundation/foundation/www/docs/user/manual/en/projects/timesheet/sales-invoice-from-timesheet.md

 ####Save

-After enter all required details in the Sales Invoice, Save and Submit it.
+After you enter all required details in the Sales Invoice, Save and Submit it.

 On submitting Sales Invoice, status of the Timesheets linked to the Sales Invoice will be updated as Billed.